We get a lot of questions that go something like this:

 Stability & Instability

 Another factor to consider when deciding on what length of a ski to go with is how stable and planted it feels on snow.
 How stable or “damp” a ski feels are things that we always cover in our reviews.
-If a ski is especially stable and exhibits good damping— i.e., it does not get twitchy or feel ‘noodly’ at speed or in bumped-up terrain — the more appropriate it might be to opt for a shorter length than you otherwise would.
+If a ski is especially stable and exhibits good damping — i.e., it does not get twitchy or feel ‘noodly’ at speed or in bumped-up conditions — the more appropriate it might be to opt for a shorter length than you otherwise would.

 Stability can serve to counteract the sometimes de-stabilizing effects of a rockered ski’s shorter effective edge.